jonlpersson/ed-latimore/site/_drafts/impossible-sleep-recreates-hubermans-sleep-cocktail.md

 Magnesium is a element that is responsible for over 300 processes in your body—including sleep.
 Interestingly enough, scientists aren’t sure exactly how magnesium contributes to sleep, but there is an abundance of evidence which shows how a lack of it disrupts sleep quality.

 Magnesium does not present itself in nature unbonded.
-As a result, there different forms of magnesium (Magnesium l-threonate, magnesium bisglycinate, magnesium orcitrate were the type recommended by Andrew Huberman to take with the cocktail.) to take with various pros and cons.
+As a result, there different forms of magnesium (Magnesium l-threonate, magnesium bisglycinate, magnesium orcitrate were the type recommended by Andrew Huberman to take with the cocktail.) to take with various pros and cons

 If you’re interested in a list of the most popular magnesium supplements, here is a great list—&gt;[9 Different Types Of Magnesium, Plus What They're Used For](https://www.mindbodygreen.com/articles/magnesium-supplement-types/){: target="_blank"}

 ### Cortisol and melatonin regulation